fnproject/fn/docs/lambda/getting-started.md

 ## Calling the function from IronFunctions

-The `fn call` command can call the published version with a given payload.
+The `fn call` command can call the deployed version with a given payload.

 ```sh
     $ echo  '{ "first_name": "Jon", "last_name": "Snow" }' | ./fn call irontest /hello_world:1